SamsungInternet/homepage-archive/careers.md

 ## How to Apply

-Apply using the Samsung Careers page [by click here.](https://careers.eu.samsung.com/careers/svc/app/viewSearchJob?reqstnNo=288888)
+Apply using the Samsung Careers page [by clicking here.](https://careers.eu.samsung.com/careers/svc/app/viewSearchJob?reqstnNo=288888)